kaiazeekee/forge/README.md

 This is a collection of stand-alone classes that Foonster Technology utilizes in various projects where needed.

-Let me know if you need anything added or more documentation.

 ## Classes

 ### EMAIL